Enable everyone in your organization to access their data in the cloud — no code required.

-Are you looking for a quick and easy way to access FTP data from PowerShell?
-We show how to use the Cmdlets for FTP and the CData ADO.NET Provider for FTP to connect to FTP data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access FTP data from PowerShell?
+This article demonstrates how to utilize the FTP Cmdlets for tasks like connecting to FTP data, automating operations, downloading data, and more.

 The CData Cmdlets for FTP are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to FTP.

-The cmdlets are not only a PowerShell interface to the FTP API, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete FTP data.
+The Cmdlets are not only a PowerShell interface to FTP, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete FTP data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for FTP.
 To access FTP data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for FTP.

-After obtaining the needed connection properties, accessing FTP data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing FTP data in PowerShell can be enabled in three steps.

 To connect to FTP or SFTP servers, specify at least RemoteHost and FileProtocol.
 Specify the port with RemotePort.